Skip to contents

 seed

-integer length 1.
+integer(1).
 Random seed.
-Supply this between runs to assure that identical random ALE data is generated each time
+Supply this between runs to assure that identical random ALE data is generated each time when bootstrapping.
+Without bootstrapping, ALE is a deterministic algorithm that should result in identical results each time regardless of the seed specified.

 y_type

-character length 1.
+character(1) in c('binary', 'numeric', 'categorical', 'ordinal').
 Datatype of the y (outcome) variable.
-Must be one of c('binary', 'numeric', 'categorical', 'ordinal').
-Normally determined automatically; only provide for complex non-standard models that require it.
+Normally determined automatically; only provide if an error message for a complex non-standard model requires it.

 median_band_pct